Chronic Wasting Disease (CWD)

 2021-2022 CWD Surveillance

+Test results, when available, will be posted online for individual hunters to access.
 The DNR requests voluntary assistance from hunters in this effort.
 Participants will receive a metal tag reminiscent of historic confirmation tags as tokens of appreciation.

 No fee will be charged for CWD testing of deer through this program.